syncfusion-content/ej2-vue-docs/ej2-vue/grid/connecting-to-adaptors/custom-adaptor.md

 ## Connecting Syncfusion Vue Grid to an Custom service extending the ODataV4 service

-To integrate the Syncfusion Grid component into your Vue and ASP.NET Core project using Visual Studio, follow the below steps:
+To integrate the Syncfusion Grid into your Vue and ASP.NET Core project using Visual Studio, follow the below steps:

 **Step 1: Install Syncfusion Package**